This PDF is the current document as it appeared on Public Inspection on 12/03/2014 at 08:45 am.

 Commodity Futures Trading Commission.

-Notice of proposed rulemaking; extension of comment periods.
+Notice of proposed rulemaking; reopening of comment periods.

 You may submit comments, identified by RIN 3038-AD99 for the Position Limits Proposal or RIN 3038-AD82 for the Aggregation Proposal, by any of the following methods: